Unknown303YT/norsemc-riordanmc/README.md

+# NorseMC
-This is NorseMC, the first mod in the RiordanMC Series.<br>
+The first mod in the RiordanMC Series.<br><br>
-It adds items from Norse Mythology into Minecraft.<br>
+It adds items, blocks, materials, armor and more from Norse Mythology into Minecraft.<br>
 <br>
 Mod Features:<br>
 Mjolnir (Thors Hammer): Call down lightning and explosions!
 Right click for lightning, Left click for one-shot.
 Now Craftable.
 Recipe in images on website.<br>